The Clever Hans Mirage: A Comprehensive Survey on Spurious Correlations in Machine Learning: Discussion

 Spurious correlations represent a ubiquitous challenge in machine learning, particularly as they contribute to model brittleness and poor performance under domain shifts.
-This survey thoroughly reviews the issue, presenting a detailed taxonomy of current methods, datasets, and metrics designed to evaluate the robustness under spurious correlations.
-We give a summary of the current stage of this area and suggest several future research challenges.
-Moving forward, particularly in the era of large foundational models, our discussion seeks to lay the groundwork for future progress in this field.
-We hope that this survey will inspire further research in addressing spurious correlations and contributing to advancements in the machine learning community.
+In this survey, we thoroughly review the issue by presenting a detailed taxonomy of current methods, datasets, and metrics designed to evaluate model robustness against spurious correlations.
+We summarize the current state of the field and highlight several promising challenges for future research.
+Moving forward, particularly in the era of generative AI and larger foundational models, our discussion lays the groundwork for further progress in this domain.
+We hope that this survey inspires continued research in addressing spurious correlations and advances the broader machine learning community.